goldenbubbleboi/starknettest001/README.md

 # starknettest001.
-this is my first one baby lfgg, perhaps ill even deploy it
+this is my first one baby lfgg, perhaps ill even deploy it, or not.